jcfieldsdev/warcraft3-hotkey-editor/README.md

 - The `Reset` button resets all hotkeys to their default values.

 After customizing your hotkeys, click the `Save` button in the bottom-right corner of the screen to generate a new hotkey file based on your modifications.
 You can copy the contents of this file by directly copying from the text box or by clicking the `Copy` button, or you can download the file by clicking the `Download` button.

-If you've changed any options, they'll be stored in your hotkey file under the `hotkeyeditorpreferences` section.
-This section is safely ignored by the game, but the editor uses it to reload your preferences the next time you use it.

 The `?` button next to the `Load` and `Save` buttons brings up the [help page](https://jcfieldsdev.github.io/warcraft3-hotkey-editor/help.html), which explains in detail where the hotkey file is located on your computer and how to enable it in the game.